Celebrating National Deaf Awareness Month

 It’s officially September!
 This time of the year calls for sweaters, pumpkin spiced lattes, apple picking, and all things related to fall. it’s also a time to celebrate National Deaf Awareness Month.

-During the entire month of September, individuals spread awareness on Deaf people, culture, and issues pertaining to the Deaf community.
-It’s important to note that both Deaf and hearing allies come together as a community to celebrate the diversity of Deaf culture.
+During the entire month of September, individuals focus on raising awareness on issues, people, and culture pertaining to the Deaf community.
+It’s important to note that both Deaf and hearing allies come together to celebrate the diversity of Deaf culture.

 In Deaf culture, there’s a difference between “the small d” deaf and “the big D” Deaf.
 People who consider themselves deaf don’t identify with the Deaf community.
 This is because they only see their hearing loss as a medical condition.

 On the other hand, someone who identifies as Deaf feels culturally tied to the community of people who share the same experience.
 They’re usually proud of their deafness.